-- Q. Which finger must be used to scroll the wheel? - Which fingers must be used to hold the sides of the mouse? Ο. - Ο. What is the meaning of single-click/double-click/right-click? - Define scroll/drag and drop.
-O.
+- Q. Which fingers must be used to hold the sides of the mouse? - Q. What is the meaning of single-click/double-click/right-click? - Q. Define scroll/drag and drop.

-After explaining the chapter, let the students do the course book exercises given on pages 46 and 47 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Crack The Code activity given on pages 47 of the main course book to imbibe interdisciplinary and problem & logical reasoning skills.
+After explaining the chapter, let the students do the course book exercises given on pages 50 and 51 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Crack The Code activity given on page 52 of the main course book to imbibe Digital Literacy skill.
 Help the students to solve these questions.

-In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on pages 47 and 48 of the main course book will enhance the ability of the students and serve as a creativity & innovativeness, collaboration & teamwork, experiential learning and digital literacy activities.
+In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on pages 52 and 53 of the main course book will enhance the ability of the students and serve as Experiential Learning, Collaboration & Teamwork, Creativity & Innovativeness and Digital Literacy activities.

-Life Skills and Values given on page 48 of the main course book has an advice to enhance the ethical and moral value in students.
+Life Skills and Values given on page 53 of the main course book has an advice to enhance the Ethical & Moral Reasoning in students.